CLSherrod/clsherrod.github.io/_drafts/review/2009/2009-11-16-cruise-ships-upsells.md

 And it's a ship, you can't get off and do something else.
 It's a captured audience.

 The cruise ship business is the perfect marketing funnel.
-I'm impressed.</p>
+I'm impressed.